UnlyEd/next-right-now/_includes/installation-guide-quick-start.md

-1. `git clone https://github.com/UnlyEd/next-right-now.git nrn-quick-start` - Clones the boilerplate
+1. `git clone https://github.com/UnlyEd/next-right-now.git nrn-quick-start` - Clones the Next Right Now repository
-1. `cd nrn-quick-start && git checkout {{ include.preset }}` - Selects the preset branch
+1. `cd nrn-quick-start && git checkout {{ include.preset }}` - Selects the default preset branch
-1. `cp .env.local.example .env.local` - Uses the default ENV variables when running locally
+1. `cp .env.local.example .env.local` - Copies the default ENV variables from the example file, necessary when running the project locally
-1. `yarn` - Installs all deps from `package.json`
+1. `yarn` - Installs all dependencies from `package.json`
 1. `yarn start` - Starts the app on [http://localhost:8888/](http://localhost:8888/)

 That's it!
 The project should work on your local computer!